cmda-bt/pt-course-19-20/readme.md

 | 8 | 13:45h | Work | lab, work on project |
 | 9 | 12:15h |  | assessment |

-## Attendance

-This course is highly participatory.
-You are expected to contribute to discussions, give feedback to peers, engage in team work, etcetera.
-Attendance to class is not compulsory, but 80% of success is showing up, so show up.

-This course includes team work.
-Everybody hates that one team mate that doesn’t do anything.
-Don’t be that team mate.
-Participation in team work is compulsory and part of your grade.

-This course does not offer office hours.
-Use Slack and show up in class instead.

-## Grade

-This course is assessed through an oral knowledge test where you present your team’s work.
-You are graded individually.

-Grades for the course follow standard academic grading of the Netherlands.
-The scale ranges from 1 (very poor) to 10 (outstanding) with marks to one decimal place (such as 7.2).
-The lowest pass mark is 5.5.

 ## Assessment

 For this course you’ll build a *dynamic* and *working* prototype, in a team of